Attention Building Activities - Working Memory & Hemisphere Integration

 We live in a society that is constantly bombarding children with stimuli to the point that when there is no stimulation, many kids get bored.
 In addition, many children do not know how to activate their own cognition and take control of their own thought processes.

-I created these fun, game-like activities to help students become mindfully present, develop working memory, engage both hemispheres of the brain and improve the capacity to sustain attention.
+I created these fun, game-like activities to help students become mindfully present, develop working memory, engage both hemispheres of the brain, and improve the capacity to sustain attention.
 Many of the activities were created with the Stroop Effect in mind.
-The effect is named after John Ridley Stroop who first researched and published the effect in England in 1935.
+The effect is named after John Ridley Stroop, who first researched and published the effect in England in 1935.

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Share this post